header image

 • reductions in air, noise, and water pollution.

-cycling injury risk factors
+Cycling injury risk factors

-To reduce the risk of cycling injuries, the first step is to understand the determinants of risk.
+If cycling is safer in Europe than in Canada, it can be made safer here.
+To increase cycling safety, the first step is to understand the determinants of injury risk.
 One of the factors that differs between European countries with low cycling injury rates and North America where rates are higher is the transportation infrastructure for cycling.

 The proportion of trips by bicycle is another factor that differs between European countries and North America.
 In the US and Canada, cycling represents 1 – 2% of urban transportation trips.
 In Austria, Denmark, Germany, Finland, Sweden, Switzerland and the Netherlands 10 – 30% of urban trips are made by bicycle.
 Studies consistently support the principle of safety in numbers: death rates and injury rates are lower where cycling modal shares are higher.

-our research on injuries
+Our research on injuries

 Because of the importance of injuries to well-being and to choice of cycling as a mode of transportation, our program of research has addressed injuries in a number of ways: